MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-essentials.md

 Designed for smaller organizations or those using Skype for Business Online for IM (chat) and meetings only, the Upgrade Essentials checklist is an accelerated action plan that includes core, recommended activities and associated resources for implementing a successful move from Skype for Business to Teams.

-These ten easy steps provide everything you need for upgrade success.
-Note that the timeline is an approximation; you should adjust it based on your organization’s upgrade schedule.
+These ten easy steps provide everything you need for a successful upgrade.
+They’re designed to be completed in about 30 to 45 days, but you should adjust task completion dates based on your organization’s upgrade schedule.

 Not familiar with Teams?
-[Read about how Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software) brings together conversations, meetings, files, Office apps, and third-party integrations—providing a single hub for teamwork in Office 365.
+[Read about how Teams](https://products.office.com/microsoft-teams/group-chat-software) brings together conversations, meetings, files, Office apps, and third-party integrations—providing a single hub for teamwork in Office 365.

 Have questions about your upgrade?
 View our FAQ.